-A fourth wave of Census-related data will be released from 2018 onwards, adding further value to the three main data releases in 2017.
+An additional wave of Census-related data will be released from 2018 onwards, adding further value to the main data releases in 2017.
 The ABS is currently reviewing its microdata access services in order to increase the ease of access to microdata through a wider range of options than is currently available.
 It is anticipated that 2016 Census microdata will be released as a confidentialised sample file that will be available in 2018.

 The release of Socio-Economic Index for Areas (SEIFA) in 2018 will provide information about the relative social and economic wellbeing of the people living in a region.
 SEIFA is a set of four indexes which rank geographical areas across Australia according to an average of all people living in that area.
 It can be used to identify where the wealthy live, where the disadvantaged live and where those who are highly educated live.

 As in the last Census, a range of data integration projects will use 2016 Census data to ensure that the Census delivers maximum benefit to governments and the community.

 The majority of Census data will continue to be available free-of-charge on the ABS website, although there is a charge for detailed microdata which will be made available through TableBuilder Pro and other microdata are charged products.
 See Microdata prices and How to apply for further information.

 Changes between the 2011 and 2016 Censuses